How many times can you reuse a mask before replacing it? - NewsBreak

 (NEXSTAR) – Have you ever found yourself with only one mask option – wearing a disposable you’ve already worn once before?
 Maybe you had it in your jacket pocket or in your car’s cup holder.
 But should you really be wearing a disposable mask more than once?

-There is no “true, hard and fast rule,” for wearing disposable masks, Chris Sulmonte, a project administrator for the Johns Hopkins Bio-Containment Unit, tells Nexstar.
+There is no “true, hard and fast rule,” for wearing disposable masks, Chris Sulmonte, a project administrator for the Johns Hopkins Bio-Containment Unit, said.
 Instead, you should take into account two main factors.

 Second is the material of the mask itself and the wear-and-tear it has experienced.
 If the mask appears worn out or discolored, Sulmonte recommends changing it out.
 How the mask was previously worn matters, he explained – there’s a big difference between a mask worn to an uncrowded store for light shopping and one used to work out.